Giving Quilts

 Fabric label

 We now have a beautiful new label to attach to the back of our Giving Quilts.
 They are 100% organic cotton sateen.
-If you wish to obtain one for a finished quilt, see me (Linda Teri) at the meeting – or – if you prefer, I will sew it on for you when you donate your quilt.
+If you wish to obtain one for a finished quilt, please see me at the meeting or contact me elsewhere.

 March 2025